Shiyu-Jin/Shiyu-Jin.github.io/_pages/about.md

 Here is my [Curriculum Vitae](/files/CV_Changhao.pdf){:target="_blank"} (Updated in Nov 2021).

-I am a marathon finisher and like running in my spare time.
-My dream is to finish all six marathon majors around the world.
 ## Recent Updates

 - June 2021: Paper: Trajectory Splitting: A Distributed Formulation for Collision Avoiding Trajectory Optimization accepted by IROS 2021.